 criteria to consider as you think through and evaluate the available

-Determine how much you use your phone, and the payment flexibility that
+1. How much do you use your phone, and

 - Depending on your average voice call usage, and how much